 Types of septic tank systems

-There are a number of different types of septic tank (wastewater management) systems.
-They are designed for and used in different site conditions.
 The type and location of your land may decide which system you need to install.

 The main types of systems are:

-Conventional or standard system
+Conventional or standard systems

 These systems rely mostly on gravity and consist of a septic tank, normally 3200 litres, connected to a distribution pit followed by effluent (absorption) trenches which are generally slotted pipe laid underground in aggregate (usually scoria) filled trenches.
 Length and width of these trenches is determined by the size of the development.